ksu-cs-textbooks/cis301/content/4-chapter/4_2-andRules.md

 }
 ```

 Then line 4 would not have been accepted.
 The line numbers cited after the `∧i` rule must match the order of the resulting AND statement.
-The left-hand side of our resulting AND statement must correspond to the first line number in `∧i` justification, and the right-hand side of our resulting AND statement must corresponding to the second line number in the justification:
+The left-hand side of our resulting AND statement must correspond to the first line number in `∧i` justification, and the right-hand side of our resulting AND statement must correspond to the second line number in the justification:

 ```text
 {